Phrasing

 the jaws retract back into the sleeve.
 It does hold the lead right down to the last bit.

-overshadowed by my first shorthand fountain pen and it found a new
+later, it was totally overshadowed by my first shorthand fountain

 job as a drawing pencil.
 I tried it again for shorthand before